bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 supported.
 The `drop-placeholder` prop has no effect if `no-drop` is set or in `plain` mode,

-Note that native browser constraints (such `required`) will not work with drop mode, as the hidden file input does not handle the drag and drop functionality and will have zero files selcted.
+Note that native browser constraints (such `required`) will not work with drop mode, as the hidden file input does not handle the drag and drop functionality and will have zero files selected.

 ## Limiting to certain file types